jbaudanza/rack-asset-compiler/README.md

         :style => :compressed
       }

-The above would use the the sass syntax compiler and output compressed CSS.
+The above would use the sass syntax compiler and output compressed CSS.
 See [Sass Documentation](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#options) for a list of options.